jarelleboac/jarelleboac/README.md

-# Hi there 👋 , my name is Jarelle Franchela (or just Jarelle for short), pronouns are she/hers
+# Hi there 👋 , my name is Jarelle Franchela (or just Jarelle for short)

 I am a third year Computer Science student at Rutgers University.